staticdev/linux-workstation-playbook/README.md

 - Browsers: [Firefox] configuration and [Brave] installation.
 - Packages intallation: apt, snap, pip, npm, ruby gems.
 - Assorted FOSS programs: [Cryptomator], [Keypass], [OBS], [OpenRGB] or [Signal messenger] installation.
-- Configurations: shell/terminals, [Gnome], [Git], ssh, keyboard and more.
+- Configurations: shell/terminals, [Gnome], [Git], ssh, keyboard and dotfiles in general.

 Note: this is a setup playbook I use for personal and professional development.
 It currently supports for [Debian] 11 (Bullseye).
 Refer to release 0.1.0 for Ubuntu.